zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [Msdiv 20] (#msdiv20) {#msdiv20 .ref .msdiv} (3 - 6)

 [APZ 20.1] (#apz20 .1) {#apz20 .1 .ref .apz} "Optics Embrace Easily
-Can't exceed” in “Optics EmbraceAm” is (ii) the locality of the plant itself True, other things are empty, and it is necessary to stick out of sight.
+Can't exceed" in "Optics EmbraceAm" is (ii) the locality of the plant itself True, other things are empty, and it is necessary to stick out of sight.
 Locator The world has no end, and the world has no end, and that life is that body, The other life is the other body, the animal arises from death, the animal arises from death